 Then she said, “How can Salma let that happen to the father of her son?”

 Aisha nodded.
 “Queen Salma, Prince Abdul: their family holds on to power while others are defeated.”

 The quiet evening, only the distant call of crows, settled back around them.
 The dog turned around, puzzled to see no threat.

 “My queen, I only observe.
 You mustn’t let emotions get in the way of taking care of yourself and your baby.”

-George was also on a plane now returning from Chicago to Pandolf for the start of his junior year in high school.
-During his weeklong visit to his aunt and uncle, he had missed his friends.
+LIke Garcia, George too was on a plane now returning to Pandolf for the start of his junior year in high school.
+During his weeklong visit to Chicago, he had missed his friends.
 His crush on Carrie Mather continued unabated.

-Taking him out for walks and lunches, AnnaMaria reminded him often to “disconnect” from his phone and laptop.
+Taking him out for walks and lunches, AnnaMaria reminded him often to “disconnect” from his phone.

 Dropping him off at O’Hare, she said, “Have a great visit with your dad.
 Text me when you land.
 It’s so nice when you visit, and we speak Spanish.”

 “You could have married one of us.
 A LatinX.”